FernandoAvanzo/helpers-bash-scripts/rclone/README.md

        ```bash
          sudo ln -sf <absolute path to the local user>/.config/rclone /root/.config/rclone
        ```
+   4. Run the command `sudo chmod 777 ./rclone.conf` to ensure that all system user can properlly access the rclone configuration:
+      ```bash
+        sudo cd <absolute path to the local user>/.config/rclone
+        sudo sudo chmod 777 ./rclone.conf
+      ```

 4. Save all changes and restart the system.
 If everything is correct, the service should run at system startup.